-At March 31, 2020, we had \$1.6 million of cash and cash equivalents and \$256.0 million of available capacity under our Senior Secured Credit Facility (as defined in the "Senior Secured Credit Facility" subsection within the "Liquidity and Capital Resources" section below), subject to our financial covenants.
+At June 30, 2020, we had \$9.1 million of cash and cash equivalents and \$240.0 million of available capacity under our Senior Secured Credit Facility (as defined in the "Senior Secured Credit Facility" subsection within the "Liquidity and Capital Resources" section below), subject to our financial covenants.
 Our liquidity profile reflects our completed offering in February 2020 of an aggregate principal amount of \$138.0 million in 1.0% Exchangeable Senior Notes due 2025, with substantially all the proceeds being used to pay down outstanding borrowings under our Senior Secured Credit Facility.
-As of March 31, 2020, we were in compliance with these covenants with a consolidated interest coverage ratio, total leverage ratio and consolidated senior leverage ratio of 6.11x, 3.41x and 0.38x, respectively.
+As of June 30, 2020, we were in compliance with these covenants with a consolidated interest coverage ratio, total leverage ratio and consolidated senior leverage ratio of 7.00x, 3.69x and 0.61x, respectively.
 For additional information about our Senior Secured Credit Facility and Exchangeable Notes, see the section entitled "Liquidity and Capital Resources" below.

 The impact of the COVID-19 pandemic is fluid and continues to evolve, and therefore, we cannot currently predict with certainty the extent to which our business, results of operations, financial condition or liquidity will ultimately be impacted.
 Our top priority is to protect our employees and their families, as well as our vendors and clients.
 We continue to take precautionary measures as directed by health authorities and local and national governments.
-Given the dynamic nature of these circumstances, the duration of business disruption and reduced revenues and payment volume, the related financial effect cannot be reasonably estimated at this time but is expected to materially adversely impact our business for our third quarter and 2020 fiscal year.
-Moreover, if general economic conditions continue to deteriorate or remain uncertain for an extended period of time, the trading price of our common stock, which has already declined in recent weeks, could decline further.
-This could cause a triggering event for impairment testing in the future.
+Given the dynamic nature of these circumstances, the duration of business disruption and reduced revenues and payment volume, the related financial effect cannot be reasonably estimated at this time but is expected to materially adversely impact our business for the remainder of the 2020 fiscal year.

+During the third quarter of fiscal 2020, in response to the COVID-19 pandemic, the Company conducted an interim goodwill impairment analysis using the quantitative test for certain reporting units.
+The testing date was May 1, 2020.
+The Company determined that none of the reporting units were impaired and fair values of all of its reporting units substantially exceeded their carrying values at the assessment date.
+There could be material changes to these estimates as a result of ongoing COVID-19 developments in future periods.
+Actual results could differ from those estimates.
 See "Item 1A.
 Risk Factors-The COVID-19 pandemic is significantly affecting our operations, business and financial condition, and our liquidity could also be negatively impacted, particularly if the U.S. economy remains unstable for a significant amount of time".